andrew-mendes/Chillin_Quest/README.md

 ## Used  Technologies

 ​	Chillin' Quest was built as a Python application taking advantage of Pallets Project's Flask, JavaScript to generate HTML templates for its pages and their elements.

-Most of the CSS used was built over customized Bootstrap elements.
+​	Most of the CSS used was built over customized Bootstrap elements.
+There's a bit of JQuery too.

 ​	It also uses the own course's SQL module just for convenience.